 Laina made a huge impact on anyone she came in contact with.
 She had an infectious smile, the silliest ways, and the biggest heart.
 For such a little girl, she had a huge presence.

 Drive it like you stole it, Baby Girl!
 We’ll see you at the finish line.

 Friends and Family will be received on Tuesday, November 5, 2019 from 2-4 P.M. and 5-8 P.M. at Akers Funeral Home, Inc., 299 Raystown Road, Everett, PA 15537 and on Wednesday, November 6, 2019 at Everett United Methodist Church from 1:00 P.M. until the hour of service at the church.

 Funeral service will be held on Wednesday, November 6, 2019 at 2:00 P.M. at the Everett United Methodist Church, 221 East Main Street, Everett, PA 15537 with Pastor David Calovi Officiating.

 If friends so desire memorial contributions may be made in memory of Laina to the E.S.J.R.C.
 Everett Sportsman Junior Rifle Club, %Coltin Rice, 2810 Robinsonville Road, Clearville, PA 15535.

 Online condolences may be expressed at www.akersfuneralhome.com

-To send flowers to Laina's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Laina Rae Haney, please visit our floral store.